click to view a representation of the War Office User Handbook for this rifle

 There are varying dates offered by various pundits for the approval, adoption and introduction of the Rifle No.8 Mk.I to Land Service.
 Ian Skennerton quotes approval on 24th.
 September 1948; Herb Woodend gave early 1949 as the date for approval; E.G.B.
 Reynolds quoted introduction as 7th.
 September 1950, and J.E.
 Smith advises adoption as having been in 1951.
 Skennerton does remark that the rifle appears to have one of those few actually introduced prior to its inclusion in the List of Changes( LoC).

 Precise dating of a particular rifle's manufacture by serial number can be a loose estimate only.
 Of Ian Skennerton's quoted figure for the initial requirement of 76,000 rifles, we have not for certain ascertained either whether all were manufactured, or the exact date of cessation of production.
-The highest serial number we have presently experienced is A 22590 of BSA manufacture (M47C) and dated 1951, just 19 on from the rifle illustrated above.
-As a guide, the above rifle has a base-plate dated 1950, and butt wood dated 1951.
+The highest serial number we have presently experienced is A 22699 of BSA manufacture (M47C) and dated 1951, with its bolt of matching number; just 128 on from the rifle illustrated above.
+It would appear that the fore-end of rifle number A22699 has at some time been replaced, or perhaps that the rifle has been assembled from available parts, as the wood carries the even higher serial number of A22742.
+As a guide, the rifle illustrated above has a base-plate dated 1950, and butt wood dated 1951.
 Significantly lower serial numbered rifles are therefore likely to have been manufactured between 1950 and 1951.

 If you have any further information or have record of higher serial numbers and/or later date markings, then do please let us know at: HARC-MCRRS

 designed to simulate.

 Not so the No.8; possibly as a result of input from the civilian

 clubs, the No.8's rubber butt plate was a sensible use of the design already